encode42/nix-firefox-addons/README.md

 ## License

-All code in this repository is licensed under the MIT License, except for the `addons.yaml` file which contains addon metadata and is not subject to this license.
+All code in this repository is licensed under the MIT License.

 For the full license text, see [LICENSE](LICENSE) or visit https://opensource.org/licenses/MIT.